Sunday, August 16, 2015

-The 2015 course will be different from the last two years in the following ways.
+The 2015 course is different from the last two years in the following ways.

 One, the Virginia Street Bridge is being replaced with a new span over the Truckee River.
 That project has begun and is scheduled to be finished in May 2016.
 So this year the start and finish lines will be located on Arlington at Wingfield Park.

 Two, there is a lot of construction on the UNR campus.
 They are building a new health and fitness center across from the Joe Crowley Student Union that will impact our use of West Stadium Way.
-We may have to use Virginia Street or Evans Avenue in part.
 Also due to upgrades being made in Mackay Stadium and the fact that we cannot use West Stadium Way by the stadium, we will enter Mackay from the east side in order to make the lap around the track.
-If you have a relay team, the lap around the track will likely happen during Leg 1, not Leg 2.
-We hope that other construction on the campus will not impact our route.

 What Everyone Gets...